-The analytical sensitivity is the spores/m^3 divided by the raw count, expressed in spores/m^3.
-The limit of detection is the analytical sensitivity (in spores/m^3) multiplied by the sample volume (in liters) divided by 1000 liters.
+The analytical sensitivity is the spores/m divided by the raw count, expressed in spores/m.
+The limit of detection is the analytical sensitivity (in spores/m) multiplied by the sample volume (in liters) divided by 1000 liters.

-This report is generated by Eurofins EMLab P&K at the request, and for the exclusive use, of the Eurofins EMLab P&K client named in this report, Important terms, conditions, and limitations apply.
-The Eurofins EMLab P&K client and all readers of this report are advised to completely read the information, terms, © 2002 - 2010 Eurofins EMLab P&K
+This report is generated by Eurofins EMLab P&K at the request, and for the exclusive use, of the Eurofins EMLab P&K client named in this report.
+Important terms, conditions, and limitations apply.
+The Eurofins EMLab P&K client and all readers of this report are advised to completely read the information, terms, conditions and limitations of this report.

-Date of Sampling: 12-30-2019 Date of Receipt: 12-30-2019 Date of Report: 01-02-2020
+Project: Russ Date of Sampling: 12-30-2019 Date of Receipt: 12-30-2019 Date of Report: 01-02-2020